abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ## Check if user's homedir is persistent

-You can now connect to your abcdesktop and login as a user.
+You can now connect to abcdesktop and log in as a user.

-Once connected you can run the following command to see if the user's homedir system exists
+Once connected, run the following command to verify that the user's home directory is correctly configured:

 ```
 kubectl describe pod <YOUR-POD-NAME> -n abcdesktop
 ```

-You should see someting like this in the volumes section
+You should see something like the following in the volumes section:

 ```
 Volumes: